Dead to Me Season 2 Release Date | Action, cast, trailer - Mash Viral

 Who will be cast for Dead To Me Season 2?

-We know for sure that Applegate and Cardellini will be back – but we have to wait and see if anyone else signs up for the second run.
+We know for sure that Applegate and Cardellini will return – but we have to wait and see if anyone else signs up for the second run.
 Could James Marsden return too?
 More on this below …

 What could happen in Dead To Me Season 2?